kapella-hub/monitor_report_agent/README.md

 The service stores data in `monitor.db` by default.
 Override with `DATABASE_PATH` if needed.

 Set `SCHEDULER_ENABLED=false` to disable the background dispatcher when you only want manual `run-once` invocations (helpful for local testing or running under an external scheduler).
-When disabled, health reports the scheduler as disabled but still returns `status="ok"` if the database is reachable.
+When disabled, `/health` reports the scheduler as disabled but still returns `status="ok"` if the database is reachable.
+Use `SCHEDULER_TICK_SECONDS` (default: `1`) to control how often the dispatcher wakes up to look for due monitors.

 On startup, the service will auto-create a single local target named by `DEFAULT_TARGET_NAME` when no targets exist.
 You can rename it via the env var or create additional targets via the API at any time.